s-zeid/site/projects/appbackup/index.md

 You can also run `iosappbackup --help` or just `iosappbackup` for more help with the command-line interface, or `iosappbackup <command> --help` for help with a particular command.

+*                         *                          *                         *

+You can also install the AppBackup command-line interface on a Mac (e.g. to use it with the iOS Simulator), or even on a non-Apple operating system such as GNU/Linux.
+To do so, first install pip if you don't have it already:

+    # On a Mac (OS X comes with Python 2.7 and setuptools):
+    $ sudo easy_install -U pip
+    # ...or on certain Linux distributions:
+    ubuntu$ sudo apt-get install python-pip
+    fedora$ sudo apt-get install python-pip
+      arch$ sudo pacman -S python2-pip

+Then install `iosappbackup` using `pip` (on Arch, use `pip2`):

+    $ sudo pip install -U --pre iosappbackup

+(As with `easy_install`, the `-U` means to upgrade the package if it's already installed.)

+(Using `pip` is recommended as it allows you to uninstall packages, whereas `easy_install` doesn't.
+On an iDevice, however, you must use `easy_install` because `pip` doesn't work with Python 2.5.)

+If you are not using `iosappbackup` on an iOS device, you will need to tell it where your apps are with the `-r` (or `--root`) option:

+    $ iosappbackup -r ~/Library/Developer/CoreSimulator/Devices/<uuid>/data ls
+    $ iosappbackup -r stuffs/var-mobile backup com.mojang.minecraftpe

+It will use the `Library/Preferences/AppBackup` directory inside the directory given with `-r` as the backup and data location.
+You can also use the `-c` (or `--config-dir`) option to use a different location.

 ## Translations